ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 # Using go-ipfs as a Library.
 Learn to spawn a node and add a file to the IPFS network

-> This tutorial is the sister of the [js-ipfs IPFS 101 tutorial](https://github.com/ipfs/js-ipfs/tree/master/examples/ipfs-101).
+> This tutorial is the sibling of the [js-ipfs IPFS 101 tutorial](https://github.com/ipfs/js-ipfs/tree/master/examples/ipfs-101).

 By the end of this Tutorial, you will learn how to: